mokyen/okyensourcesoftware/dmi.md

 OCP Article: <https://drive.google.com/file/d/0BwhCYaYDn8EgN2M5MTkwM2EtNWFkZC00ZTI3LWFjZTUtNTFhZGZiYmUzODc1/view?resourcekey=0-FsS837CGML599A_o5D-nAw>

 OCP: Uncle Bob talking about how you must get code in front of customers to figure out where to put abstractions: <https://youtu.be/zHiWqnTWsn4?si=lTqlvMmbNuRq14oE&t=4265>

+## TODO REMOVE - Notes and ideas

+### DMI Rules

+From these key takeaways, we have established the following guidelines as DMI when creating a software entity:

+* All decision making should be in free functions or in a 'small class' (i.e. one that encapsulates the invariance(s)).
+* Default to using publicly available data, such as structs or variables, and free functions instead of classes.
+* Consider the data that is core to the functionality of the entity.
+Identify any invariance(s) that exist.
+* Create a class to encapsulate any invariance.
+* All decision making should be unit tested
+* Unit tests should be preferred at the highest level possible that doesn't require IO.
+Other objects can be included in these tests so long as they do not have external dependencies that require mocking.
+However, it is at the developer's discretion to add in additional lower-level unit tests as needed for clarity or to evaluate edge cases.
+* Decision making should not have external dependencies.
+There shouldn't be any calls to outside objects to get or set data.
+Functions (free or member) should be as pure as possible.
+* Wiring code will typically not be unit test.
+* Integration tests should be written at the highest level reasonable to test the 'happy path(s)'.
+Any evaluation of error and edge cases should be handled through unit tests and code reviews.
+* Test doubles should be avoided whenever possible.
+If they are required, the priority order of desirability is inversely correlated with the general level of complexity.
+From most desirable to least should be: stub, dummy, spy, fake, mock.